 Environmental compliance issues are more complex than ever.
-SCS Tracer Environmental, the SCS Engineers Risk Management and Safety division, has expertise in all aspects of environmental management, safety and risk analysis, and compliance.
+SCS’s Tracer Environmental Division has expertise in all aspects of environmental management, safety and risk analysis, and compliance.
 SCS Tracer’s Risk Management team focuses on compliance related to risk and process safety-based EPA and OSHA regulations.
 SCS also provides expertise with state-specific programs such as the California Accidental Release Prevention (CalARP) Program and Nevada’s Chemical Accident Prevention Program (CAPP).

 Our specialized practice provides advanced environmental and engineering services regarding risk management and safety to both government and industry clients.
 SCS staff have expertise in all aspects of compiling Process Safety Management (PSM) and Risk Management Plans (RMP) documentation, such as piping and instrumentation diagram preparation, mechanical and compliance audits, process hazard analysis, and off-site consequence analysis and modeling.

 Our Risk Management and Safety Group offers a comprehensive set of technical capabilities, including:

 SCS understands that project delays can translate into significant and unexpected operating costs.
 We offer proven fast-track techniques to respond rapidly to our clients’ needs and to ensure that technical objectives are completed on schedule and within budget.

 To better serve the unique needs of our clients, we employ experienced staff with backgrounds in oil, petrochemical/chemical industries, aerospace, and manufacturing companies.

 SCS conducts a variety of audits to evaluate facility compliance with current environmental and safety regulations.
 In particular, EPA’s Risk Management Program regulation and OSHA’s Process Safety Management standard require that facilities conduct compliance audits every three years to ensure the programs’ effectiveness.